 Jack and Jean were married on New Year’s Day, 1964.
 They served as missionaries for 17 years in Uganda, Kenya, and Ethiopia.
 Jack served in various capacities as Bible teacher, departmental director, university chaplain, union ministerial director, and college president.
 Jean taught English and was Administrative Assistant for the Director of the East African Union.
 She also worked as secretary for the Ministerial Department for the Ethiopian Union.
 While in Africa, Jean helped to train pastors’ wives and enjoyed working with women in the villages.

 In 1982, the Sequeiras moved to the United States.
 Jack served as pastor for the Kuna and Nampa churches in the Idaho Conference, then as senior pastor of the Walla Walla City Church in Washington State.
 In 1991, he became senior pastor of the Capital Memorial Church in Washington, D.C.
-Pastor Jack retired in January 2001 but still ministers to others.
-He has enjoyed a lifetime of preaching and seminar appointments.
-Jack enjoys the beautiful Pacific Northwest.
+Pastor Jack retired in January 2001 but still ministers to others via this website.

 Since moving to the U.S., Jean worked in computer centers at Northwest Nazarene College and Walla Walla College.
 She helped compile the first Handbook, served on several committees, and contributed seminars for Leadership Courses for the General Conference Women’s Ministries department.
 One of her most interesting assignments was researching the lives of prominent women from around the world for inclusion in the Seventh-day Adventist Encyclopedia.

-Jean was an editorial secretary for the Adventist Review for eight years, and now manages JackSequeira.org Ministries’ book and tape outreach.
+Jean was an editorial secretary for the Adventist Review for eight years, and now manages JackSequeira.org Ministries.
 She enjoys gardening, freelance writing, and her children and grandchildren.
 She served on the Potomac Conference Women’s Advisory and the Oregon Conference Women’s Ministries Board and was a district coordinator.
 She has presented seminars for women’s events and is well-known for her animated missions and children’s stories.

 The Sequeira family includes Christopher, born in Kenya, who is married to Nenette.
 They have both taught at Livingstone Adventist Academy in Salem, Oregon.
 They are the parents of four children: Jazmine, Parker, Shasta and Luis.
 Jenny, born in Uganda, was a health Peace Corps Volunteer in The Gambia, West Africa.
 She continues to work in global public health focusing on women’s and children’s health, and has been based in Azerbaijan, Ethiopia, Nigeria, and Uganda.